Enrique Iglesias: 1999–2007: English market success

-2003–2004: Seven

-By 2003, Iglesias had released his seventh album, which he called 7, the second to be co-written by him.
-Among its more 1980s-inspired material, it features the song "Roamer", which he wrote with his friend and longtime guitarist Tony Bruno which featured an appearance from Kara DioGuardi.
-The CD also contained the song "Be Yourself", a song about independence; the chorus talks about how Iglesias' parents did not believe he'd ever succeed in his singing career.
+By 2003, Iglesias had released his seventh album, which he called 7, the second to be entirely co-written by him.
+The album's sound was heavily influenced by 80s rock and pop.
+The album features the song "Roamer", which he wrote with his friend and longtime guitarist Tony Bruno and also featured an appearance from Kara DioGuardi, it also contains "Be Yourself", a song about independence; the chorus talks about how Iglesias's parents did not believe he'd ever succeed in his singing career.
 The first single was the song "Addicted", and was followed closely by a remix of the song "Not in Love", featuring Kelis which was a hit in the UK, Australia, Europe and Asia.

-The Seven World Tour was sponsored by Pepsi with Iglesias featuring in an commercial alongside Britney Spears, Beyoncé and Pink and a second ad which featured Not In Love.
+The Seven World Tour was sponsored by Pepsi with Iglesias featuring in a commercial alongside Britney Spears, Beyoncé and Pink and a second ad which featured Not In Love.
 His biggest world tour to date started with twelve shows in the United States ending with Iglesias playing at Houston Rodeo, and continued on to several countries, most of which he'd never previously visited, playing to sold-out stadiums and arenas in Australia, India, Egypt, and Singapore, before ending his tour in South Africa.